Slow Cooker Ribs Recipe

 6. Whisk until smooth

-Make sure to let your homemade BBQ sauce rest for at least an hour before use.
-This technique merges the flavors into a deeper and more sophisticated rib glaze for your slow cooker ribs that will be absolutely impossible to resist.
+Allow your homemade BBQ sauce to rest for an hour before you use it.
+This method allows the different components to meld into a deeper and more intricate rib glaze for the ribs in the slow cooker that will be absolutely tempting.

 Tips for Achieving Fall-Off-The-Bone Tenderness